Lines header

 Style breakdown

 This shader style depends on the Flair material, which can be assigned onto any mesh object.
 The material embeds painterly reflectance models and supports the art-direction framework of Flair.
-The material also contains a Animated
+The material also contains an Animated setting attribute, which allows to attach rough sketch line offsets to animated objects.

 Tutorials